Make sure to browse the entire Zone Coverage Draft Guide.

 Here are 11 trends that have arisen since 2014 with Zimmer and Spielman at the helm.

 Check out Arif Hasan’s February story for a deeper look into the Vikings’ preferred workout benchmarks.
 Some of the information is referenced below.

 -The Vikings have drafted five wide receivers over the previous four years.
 Four of the five were taken in the fifth round or later with Stefon Diggs being the most successful.
 Moritz Boehringer and Rodney Adams are no longer on the team.
 Per Hasan, the Vikings have a penchant for acquiring wide receivers with above-average (1.91) “flying 20” times (20-yard split at full acceleration).

 -Minnesota has only drafted one safety (Jayron Kearse) over the past four seasons – two if you include Jack Tocho, who converted from corner to safety.
 Both were taken in the seventh round.
 Beyond Harrison Smith (a 2012 first-round pick), their next two safeties in line are Andrew Sendejo and Anthony Harris, both undrafted.

 -The Vikings have not drafted a quarterback since Teddy Bridgewater in the first round of the 2014 draft.

-–Four consecutive years the Vikings have taken a linebacker in the seventh round who possessed above-average workout numbers (broad jump, vertical, 10-yard split).
+–Six consecutive years the Vikings have taken a linebacker in the seventh round who possessed above-average workout numbers (broad jump, vertical, 10-yard split), which obviously includes every year of the Spielman-Zimmer partnership.
 Only Stephen Weatherly remains, and he was converted to defensive end.

 -The Vikings have selected a tight end in the fifth or sixth rounds each of the last three years.
 Only David Morgan II is still on the roster.
 Per Hasan, 10 of 12 tight ends added to the roster over the past four years had over 33-inch vertical leaps during their pre-draft process.